pranav6996/Nanogpt-Shakespeare/README.md

 - learned **entirely from scratch**

-Run the v2.py file to mimic the things i done or my code
+Run the v2.py file to mimic the things i done or my code and dont forget to gather a gpu!!!!!!